renjithgk/javaTest/level3/Customer-journey/README.md

 # Done with Assignment ?
-> Create a pull request to master branch
+> Create a pull request to master branch and inform us